Ace-Who/vim-fontsize/README.md

 ## Usage

+1. Run `:Fontsize` first to enter the state of changing font size.
-Run `:Fontsize` and press `+` (or `=`) and `-` repeatedly to increase and decrease the font size respectively.
+2. Simply press `+` (or `=`) and `-` to increase and decrease the font size respectively.
 It changes font size by 0.5 in height or width every time.
-Press `<Esc>` to quit the state of changing font size.
+3. Press `<Esc>` to quit the state.

-This plugin works by changing option `guifont`.
+It works by changing option `guifont`.
 Read `:help 'guifont'` to find if your system uses this option.